mdnwvn/notillegal.link/README.md

 This is mostly a script I use personally to quickly updated the hosted version after committing a change locally.

-#### The original SvelteKit readme explains how to actually develop with Sveltekit better so here's that:
+#### The original SvelteKit readme explains how to actually get started with Sveltekit so here's that:

 ## Developing